-For individuals with developmental disabilities in the Community Pathways waiver, community-based service providers are responsible for transportation necessary to implement the Individuals Plan.
+For individuals with developmental disabilities in the Community Pathways waiver, community-based licensed service providers of employment, day and residential services are responsible for transportation in conjunction with these services.
 The mode of transportation to a day program or supported employment is delineated in a person's Individual Plan and in some instances individuals use public transportation or Mobility/Paratransit should these services be available in their region.
+Transportation is also a stand-alone waiver services to support community inclusion for individuals living in their own home.